Saurabhcoder-cloud/aitaxhelp/README.md

 ### Modes and environment

 - Copy `.env.example` to `.env.local` and fill in the values you need.
 - `STUB_MODE=true` (default) keeps all integrations in local/demo JSON stores so the app works offline or without paid providers.
+Auth + checkout can be simulated via `/login` and `/checkout` → `Simulate payment`.
-- `STUB_MODE=false` enables the production adapters for auth, payments, storage, and news; provide Stripe keys, email credentials, and database/storage URLs.
+- `STUB_MODE=false` enables production adapters for auth, payments, storage, and news; provide Stripe keys, email credentials, and database/storage URLs.
 - If `npm install` fails due to registry limitations, set a registry mirror (`npm config set registry https://registry.npmjs.org`) or use an offline cache.

 ## Tech stack